 THE OFFERING This summary highlights information presented in greater detail elsewhere in this prospectus.
 This summary is not complete and does not contain all the information you should consider before investing in our common shares.
 You should carefully read this entire prospectus before investing in our common shares including "Risk Factors" and our financial statements.
 Common shares offered by us shares.
-Common stock offered by the selling shareholder shares.
-Common shares to be outstanding immediately after this shares. offering Over-allotment option The selling shareholder has granted the underwriters the option to purchase up to an additional common shares from it within 30 days of the date of this prospectus to cover overallotments, if any.
-Use of proceeds We estimate that the net proceeds to us from this offering will be approximately million, assuming an initial public offering price of \$ \$ per common share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering together with cash and cash equivalents on hand (including the Anti-Tau Antibody Phase 1 Milestone Payment) to further the development of our therapeutic product candidates under collaboration agreements (ACI-35 and anti-tau antibodies), advance our other clinical and pre-clinical programs, and for research and development of other indications and initiatives that are complementary to our existing and planned research activities.
+Common stock offered by the selling shareholders shares.
+Common shares to be outstanding immediately after this shares. offering Over-allotment option Certain of the selling shareholders have granted the underwriters the option to purchase up to an additional common shares from them within 30 days of the date of this prospectus to cover over-allotments, if any.
+We estimate that the net proceeds to us from this offering will be approximately Use of proceeds million, assuming an initial public offering price of \$ per common share, \$ which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering together with cash and cash equivalents on hand (including the net proceeds from the Series E Private Placement Extension) to further the development of our therapeutic product candidates under collaboration agreements (ACI-35 and anti-tau antibodies), advance our other clinical and preclinical programs, and for research and development of other indications and initiatives that are complementary to our existing and planned research activities.
 See "Use of Proceeds" for a more complete description of the intended use of proceeds from this offering.
-We will not receive any proceeds from the sale of shares by the selling shareholder.
+We will not receive any proceeds from the sale of shares by the selling shareholders.
 Risk factors See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should consider before deciding to invest in our common shares.
-"ACIU."
-Proposed NASDAQ symbol
+Proposed NASDAQ symbol "ACIU."

-The number of our common shares to be outstanding after this offering is based on 10,819,000 common shares outstanding as at August 31, 2016 and 38,577,042 additional common shares issuable upon the conversion of all of our preferred shares on a one-for-one basis upon the closing of this offering, but excludes:
+The number of our common shares to be outstanding after this offering is based on 10,003,000 common shares outstanding as of June 6, 2016 and 38,577,042 additional common shares issuable upon the conversion of all of our preferred shares (including the preferred shares issued in the Series E Private Placement Extension) on a one-for-one basis upon the closing of this offering, but excludes:

-• 2,196,250 of our common shares issuable upon the exercise of vested and unvested options outstanding under our existing equity incentive plans at a weighted-average exercise price of CHF 0.14548 per common share; and
+• 2,679,998 of our common shares issuable upon the exercise of vested and unvested options outstanding under our existing equity incentive plans at a weighted-average exercise price of CHF 0.14548 per common share; and

-• 5,300,000 of our common shares issued to Credit Suisse AG, Zurich on May 25, 2016 (the "CS AG Share Issuance"), as described in Note 7 (Other current liabilities) of our unaudited interim condensed financial statements as of and for the six months ended June 30, 2016 and June 30, 2015 included elsewhere in this prospectus.
+5,300,000 of our common shares issued to Credit Suisse AG, Zurich on May 25, 2016 (the "CS AG Share Issuance"), as described under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Subsequent Events-CS AG Share Issuance" and in Note 8 (Post balance sheet events) of our unaudited interim condensed financial statements as of and for the three months ended March 31, 2016 and March 31, 2015 included elsewhere in this prospectus.